billtrn/billtrn.github.io/README.md

 # My Personal Website

-Please visit my personal site at billtrn.com
+Check out my personal site and learn more about me as a human being at https://billtrn.com/